serokell/blog-posts/typescript-for-haskellers/article.md

 And finally there are three more interesting libraries for working with immutable structures which may be more familiar for Haskell devs: [partial.lenses](https://github.com/calmm-js/partial.lenses), [monocle-ts](https://github.com/gcanti/monocle-ts), and [optics-ts](https://github.com/akheron/optics-ts).
 These are optics libraries.

-Unfortunately the first one doesn't have type bindings.
+The first one, unfortunately, doesn't have type bindings.
-The second one support TypeScript and is a partial porting of Scala monocle.
+The second one supports TypeScript and is a partial porting of Scala monocle.
-And the last one is the newest and TypeScript oriented optics library.
+And the last one is the newest and more TypeScript-oriented optics library.

-### High Order functions and Currying
+### Higher-order functions and currying

-A lot of languages support High Order functions and TypeScript is not an exception.
+A lot of languages support higher-order functions, and TypeScript is not an exception.
 You can use functions as an argument and also return them.

 ```typescript